ouspg/CloudAndNetworkSecurity/4. Container Security/README.md

 Make always sure that `curl` indeed works and can form TLS connections into some websites.
 We don't care if the compression or extra protocols are not supported.

-When you make a statically linked build, the `syft` tool should output something like following:
+When you make a statically linked build, the `syft` tool should output something like the following:
 ```sh
 └:: » syft curltest
  ✔ Loaded image                                                                                                                                                                      curltest:latest